AdamHorvath12/Data-Science-Master-Thesis/README.md

 * FID score is originally implemented in Tensorflow but I would prefer to use the Pytorch implementation.
 I found a github repo for it, but the author highlight that there is a slight difference between the two approaches, however the weights and the model are exactly the same.
 Can I use it?
 * Idea about VITON dataset, that I can upscale the data to higher resolution with basic methods and do some experiments with those images?
+* Idea to classify the garments as well into easy/medium/hard categories for testing? - the result can be a matrix with pose and garemnt classes and calculate the FID score for each part

 ## Thesis Schedule
 | Week  | Date | Planned Achievement  | Achieved |